Waterville council, despite pushback from mayor, OKs rezoning for marijuana store near highway

 When Isgro saw he did not have the support for his amendment, he asked councilors to postpone the issue and come back with another concept.

-But Tom Ferris, who served on the city’s Marijuana Study Committee, stood to oppose that idea.
+But Tom Ferris, who served on the city’s Marijuana Study Committee, opposed that idea.

 “I think it’s a terrible idea to table it,” he said.
 “I’d love to see it be killed because we made a decision on this committee to not limit it and let the market decide.”